 It's not the longest game out there, but it's challenging enough for adults and older kids while being cute enough to keep younger children in awe, with a wholesome message about working together to overcome any obstacle in your way.

-Years after Journey's initial release, it's still a treasure.
+Years after Journey's initial release, it's still one of the best PS4 family games.
 You start as a red-hooded figure dropped in the desert and embark on a journey that involves walking, soaring and sledding through diverse environments in a truly cinematic fashion.
 It's simple to play but will keep the attention of both children and adults as it draws you in and makes you fall in love with beautiful visuals, a stunning soundtrack and a silent protagonist who can make you surprisingly emotional.

 The gameplay is simple - mostly consisting of walking, running and jumping.
 However, your character's scarf can gather magic in the form of flying pieces of fabric that you summon with a musical shout.
 There's the option for co-op too with other players online, but there's no way to communicate, which is not only a novel experience but also means there's no risk if your kids encounter another player online.